WHAT TO DO IN MOROCCO?

 Morocco is a millenarian country, inheritor of centuries of tradition.
-However, in the Kingdom there is nothing predetermined.
-Their culture is alive and they are embodied day after day by small daily gestures, parties, rituals and customs.
-Stay there for a while and get your peace and your art of living.
+However, in this Kingdom there is nothing predetermined.
+Their culture is alive and they transmit it day after day by small daily gestures, parties, rituals and customs.
+Stay there for a while and get it´s peace and it´s art of living.

-The best thing is that you walk through the narrow alleys of their old quarters.
+The best thing is that you can walk through the narrow alleys of their old quarters.
 This way you will be very close to the people and you will be able to make exchanges with them.
-Surely some Moroccan invites you to share a green tea with mint: there everything is ceremonious and hospitality reigns..
+Surely some Moroccan invites you to share a green tea with mint: everything there is ceremonious and hospitality reigns.

-At 50 km from Ouarzazate, by a deviation of the national road, next to the Ounila river, is this spectacular kasbah that has been declared by UNESCO a World Heritage Site.
-In it were filmed some sequences of ‘Laurence de Arabia.
+At 50 km from Ouarzazate, by a deviation of the national road, next to the Ounila river, you can find this spectacular kasbah that has been declared by UNESCO a World Heritage Site.
+In it were filmed some sequences of Lawrence of Arabia.
 In spite of its prestige and its undoubted beauty, the fortress is in a state of semi-abandonment and there are hardly any people in its streets, but some freshly painted windows or clothes drying in the sun indicate that it continues to be minimally inhabited.

 Framed by the imposing massif of the M’Goum to the north, and the arid chain of the Jebel Saghro to the south, the extensive palm grove of Skoura, with more than 700,000 palm trees, stands out as an important enclave of greenery and life on the arid plateau that it forms the low valley of Oued Dades.